-In India, of late there has been a significant rise in medical negligence cases filed in consumer courts.
-Several published reports have however revealed that most of these cases are either not substantial or sometimes not even genuine.
+In India, according to reports, there has been a significant rise in medical negligence cases filed in consumer courts.
+Several published reports have however mentioned that most of these cases are either not substantial or sometimes not even genuine.

 There are several reasons for this situation, including the fact that patients often file cases on the basis of wrong perception or incomplete knowledge.
 This is a key reason that more and more doctors in different states are buying or beginning to look for financial and legal insurance to cover their risks of being embroiled in a legal case filed by a patient.